yangchiu/bot/github-bot/longhorn_github_bot/templates/pre-merge.md

 The UI issue/PR is at

 * [ ] **If labeled: require/doc** Has the necessary document PR submitted or merged (including `backport-needed/*`)?
-The Doc issue/PR is at
+The documentation issue/PR is at

 * [ ] **If labeled: require/automation-e2e** Has the end-to-end test plan been merged?
 Have QAs agreed on the automation test case?
 If only test case skeleton w/o implementation, have you created an implementation issue (including `backport-needed/*`)
 The automation skeleton PR is at